gloverola/gloverola/README.md

 Hey there 👋,

-I research, design, implement and manage software programms.
+I research, design, implement and manage software programs.

 You can see a full list of what I am up to on [gloverola.dev](https://olaglover.netlify.app/).